jschwarzwalder/aws-sdk-php/docs/guide/handlers-and-middleware.rst

     use Aws\Middleware;
     use Psr\Http\Message\RequestInterface;

-    // Create a command so that we can access the handler list.
+    // Create a command so that we can access the handler list
     $command = $s3Client->getCommand('HeadObject', [
         'Key'    => 'test',
         'Bucket' => 'mybucket'